discordx-ts/discordx/README.md

 }
 ```

-### Dynamic parameters
+### Dynamic Values
-If your prefixes or your command names depends on dynamic datas you can pass (async) functions into the decorators.
+Okay but what if my prefix or my command name of my `@Discord` / `@Command` decorators depends on external datas?
+Well you can specify a function that will be executed when a command is executed to verify the origin and return the correct value.

+You receive the `Message` as the first argument and the `Client` instance as the second one.

-> It also works for `@Command`
+> This is also applied to `@ComputedRules`

 ```typescript
 // If the message has been sent in the guild with
 // the name MyGuildName the prefix "." will be considered